joaomauricio5/100-days-of-code/log.md

-<a name="day9"></a>
+<a name="day10"></a>
 ### Day 10: 6 March 2022, Sunday
 ### **Landmarks App - User Input pt.2**

 **Today's Progress**: Continued working on the 3rd part of Apple's SwiftUI Essentials Tutorial - [Handling User Input](https://developer.apple.com/tutorials/swiftui/handling-user-input).
-I am taking my time with these tutorials as there's often some Swift tutorials I have never used before, and I want to take as much away as possible for these resources.
+I am taking my time with these tutorials as there's often some Swift concepts I have never used before, and I want to take as much away as possible for these resources.
 I am struggling a little bit with Data management inside SwiftUI, specifically with all of the different property wrappers available.
 It's currently a bit unclear which ones to use in specific cases right, but I'll get there eventually.
-Today I am definitely feeling more confident with it than yestertda, as I spent quite a lot of time reading about property wrappers for storage management and examples of when/how to use them.
+Today I am definitely feeling more confident with it than yestertday, as I spent quite a lot of time reading about property wrappers for storage management and examples of when/how to use them.
 I am expecting to feel even more confident with them in the next few days.

 **Key Takeaways**:
 - Whenever an ObservableObject with a property marked @Published is changed, all views using that object will be reloaded to reflect those changes.